Herman Olcott

-Herman Parker "Bo" Olcott (January 1, 1879 – November 3, 1929) was an American football player and coach.
-He played college football at Yale University, where he was an All-American in 1900 at center.
-Olcott was the head football coach at the University of North Carolina at Chapel Hill 1902 to 1903, New York University (NYU) from 1907 to 1912, and the University of Kansas, from 1915 to 1917.
+Herman Parker "Bo" Olcott (January 1, 1879 – November 3, 1929) was an American college football player and coach.
+He played football at Yale University, where he was an All-American in 1900 at center.
+Olcott was the head football coach at the University of North Carolina at Chapel Hill from 1902 to 1903, New York University (NYU) from 1907 to 1912, and the University of Kansas, from 1915 to 1917.
 He was the head coach of the Great Lakes Navy Bluejackets football team, which represented the Naval Station Great Lakes, for the first three games of the 1918 season.
+Olcott went to the United States Naval Academy in 1904 to assist Paul Dashiell in coaching the football team.

 Olcott died on November 3, 1929, in Wallingford, Connecticut, after a three-year illness.